benzaremean/wetransfer-test-task/README.md

 Files uploaded in the test are available in `src/files`

-I wrote two scenarios one for a single file upload and the other for multiple file uploads
+I wrote two scenarios one for a single file upload and the other for multiple file uploads.
+The tests can make use of a single user as recipient and sender or two users if you wish to.
+Just add the users email and passwords to `./src/testdata/users.json`and author the feature file appropriately as mentioned in [step 3](#to-run-the-tests)

 To correctly assert downloads I use the [devtools service](https://webdriver.io/docs/devtools-service.html) to change the default download location of the browser to `./tmp/<A UNIQUE STRING>`, a unique folder I create everytime step that triggers downloads is used.
 I use `fs.watch` to track changes in the folder and `browser.waitUntil` to poll until a file name pattern I expect is found in the folder.
 The helper along with others can be found in `src/helpers/index.js